 President, The Wanderer Printing Co.

 By BRIAN CLOWES (Editor’s Note: Brian Clowes has been director of research and training at Human Life International since 1995.
-For all of the previous Culture of Life 101 articles on homosexuality, e-mail him at firstname.lastname@example.org.) + + + “You are a member of the first generation of doctors in the history of medicine…Continue Reading
+For an electronic copy of chapter 23 of The Facts of Life, “Euthanasia,” e-mail him at firstname.lastname@example.org.) + + + “You are a member of the first generation of doctors in the history of medicine…Continue Reading

 By RAYMOND DE SOUZA Part 15 I think of the word “gullible” whenever I hear the words “Big Bang” mentioned to explain the origin of the universe.
 We are supposed to believe that in the beginning there was nothing and then, somehow or other, a huge condensed solid mass of matter came out of the nothing, and without anybody doing…Continue Reading

 By DON FIER An underlying principle that sums up why the gifts of the Holy Spirit are necessary for the attainment of eternal life is that the natural instincts of mind and will — even elevated by the infused theological and moral virtues — cannot always cope with critical situations or problems that present themselves during life’s journey.
 As expressed…Continue Reading